mara-schulke/srch/README.md

-# ter - Readable Text Proccessor
+# ter - Text Expression Runner

-`ter` is a small, well tested cli (and language), to easily execute basic text operations (filtering, ignore, replace) on the command line.
+`ter` is a cli to run text expressions and perform basic text operations such as filtering, ignoring and replacing on the command line.
 There are many great tools that do this job.
-But most other tools have one in common: They are hard to memorize if you dont use them regularly.
-`ter` tries to solve this issue by providing a super simple cli & expression language which can be easily memorized and is well documented.
+But most other tools have one in common: They are hard to memorize if you dont use them regularly. `ter` tries to solve this issue by providing a super simple cli & expression language which can be easily memorized and is well documented.

 ## Quickstart